aman-sharma-ta/TAMLEP/README.md

  - Multiple sampling techinuqies are evaluated.
 The data set is split into train and test.
  - All the above said modelling techniques are tried and evaluated.
 The final metric used to evaluate is mean squared error.

+## To setup environment
+- create a new conda enviroment using env.yml conda env create ./env_name --file env.yml
+- conda activate env_name
 ## To excute the script

-create a new conda enviroment using env.yml conda env create ./env_name --file env.yml python < scriptname.py >
+python < scriptname.py >